SHYALI/SHYALI/README.md

 </div>

 ## :smiley: About Me:
-<p> I am final year student at GCET, persuing BTECH, graduating in year 2025.
+<p> I am Pre-final year student at GCET, persuing BTECH, graduating in year 2025.
 I am an aspiring  Software Developer.
 I am comfortable with C++ for Data Structures and Algorithms.
 I have solved 150+ questions on leetcode and geeksforgeeks.
 I’m looking to collaborate on open-source projects.Usually, when I am not caught up with my college assignments, I like to try my hand at web development .
 </p>

 ## 🌐 Socials: